Johanna299/WFA26/README.md

 # FitFlow – Fitness Course Booking Platform

 FitFlow is a full-stack web application for managing and booking fitness courses.
-It was developed as part of the course ‘Web Frameworks and Architectures’ during my Bachelor’s degree in Communication, Knowledge & Media at the University of Applied Sciences Upper Austria, Hagenberg Campus.
+This project was developed in the 6th semester of my Bachelor’s degree in Communication, Knowledge & Media at the University of Applied Sciences Upper Austria, Hagenberg Campus, as part of the course 'Web Frameworks and Architectures'.

 ## About the Project